aiman-al-masoud/deixiscript/docs/thesis/5-deixiscript.typ

 One thing to note, unfortunately, is that this code is quite verbose, there seems to be a lot of unnecessary repetition; we will try offering a solution to maybe fix this problem in the next chapter.

 The overall effect of the program, when run in simulation mood, is to show a static green dot (the player), and a moving red dot (the enemy) that attempts to reach the green dot, changing direction if necessary (for example when the position of the player is changed by modifying its x-coord or y-coord attributes through the REPL).
 Once the enemy reaches the player, it will "hit" it until the player's health becomes zero.
-At that point (when the player is "dead") if it changes position again, the enemy will not move; unless of course the health of the player is incremented through the REPL, which will "reawaken" and resume "chasing" the player.
+At that point (when the player is "dead") if it changes position again, the enemy will not move; unless of course the health of the player is incremented through the REPL, which will cause the enemy to "reawaken" and resume "chasing" the player.

 This behavior of the enemy is achieved without telling the enemy explicitly what to do, it is rather through the `plan()` function (which we have discussed earlier) that a strategy for the enemy is automatically computed.